Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Group Exercise: Pros and Cons of Using Feature Branches
+## Group Exercise: Pros and Cons of Developing Code on Feature Branches

 5 mins.

-As a group, discuss how using feature branches affect how code is developed, and list some advantages and disadvantages of such an approach when used in a team.
+As a group, discuss list some advantages and disadvantages of developing code on feature branches as part of a team.
+Don't consider aspects related to merging - this will be covered in a future exercise!

 :::::::::::::::  solution